Starting Strength Program: Essential Lifts for Building Strength

 • Day 8: Workout B

-This allows you to train three times over a span of eight days, offering more recovery time between sessions without drastically reducing frequency.
+This allows for three training sessions over eight days, providing additional recovery time without significantly reducing training frequency.

 Alternative Weekly Schedules